 2008 Attended the Advanced Bus Rapid Transit Implementation Workshop at Southern African Transport Conference in Pretoria, South Africa.

-2008 Visited Korail's Goyang KTX high-speed train depot in Seoul, Korea.
+2008 Visited Korail's Goyang KTX high-speed train depot in Seoul, Korea, and traveled on KTX high-speed trains Seoul-Daejeon return.

-2008 Visited Ho Chi Minh City and Hanoi to acquire an appreciation of Vietnam’s development trajectory.
+2008 Visited Ho Chi Minh City and Hanoi to acquire an appreciation of Vietnam’s economic development trajectory.

-2007 Visited a manufacturer in Sweden to witness the system test of three-phase variable voltage variable frequency propulsion equipment for electric multiple unit trains.
+2007 WWitnessed the system acceptance test of three-phase variable voltage variable frequency propulsion equipment for regional rapid transit electric multiple units at a manufacturer in Sweden.

-2007 Attended the First Global Rail Freight Conference, hosted by the International Union of Railways and Indian Railways, in New Delhi, India.
+2007 Attended the 1st Global Rail Freight Conference, hosted by the International Union of Railways and Indian Railways, in New Delhi, India.

-2006 Traveled Turkish State Railways' (TCDD) existing Ankara-Istanbul line, to view construction of its adjoining high-speed intercity railway.
+2006 Traveled Turkish State Railways’ existing Ankara-Istanbul line, to view construction of its adjoining dedicated high-speed railway.

-2006 Visited locomotive builders in China, to evaluate their potential to meet a client's specific requirements.
+2006 Visited diesel locomotive builders in China, to evaluate their capability to build locomotives with hydrodynamic transmission to a client's specific requirements.

 2006 Visited the InnoTrans International Trade Fair for Transport Technology in Berlin, Germany.

-2005 Attended the Eighth International Heavy Haul Conference, with theme Safety, Environment, and Productivity, in Rio de Janeiro, Brazil.
+2005 Attended the 8th International Heavy Haul Conference, with theme Safety, Environment, and Productivity, in Rio de Janeiro, Brazil.

 2003 Established Railway Corporate Strategy Close Corporation.

-2003 Made a presentation on Railway corporate strategy: Global fundamentals to KTH Royal Institute of Technology Railway Group, Stockholm.
+2003 Made a presentation on Railway corporate strategy: Global fundamentals to KTH Royal Institute of Technology Railway Group, Stockholm, Sweden.

-2003 Invited as expert by the European Commission to evaluate projects proposed under the Sustainable Surface Transport Priority of the Sixth EU Framework Programme for Research and Technological Development.
+2003 Invited as expert by the European Commission to evaluate railway projects proposed under the Sustainable Surface Transport Priority of the 6th EU Framework Programme for Research and Technological Development.

 2003 Invited by the European Rail Research Institute to make a presentation at its Interactive Conference Heavy Haul: The solution for Europe's future? in Paris.